wafiur06/Hello_Health/README.md

 Hello Health - Bengali Health Symptom Classifier
 A Flask-based web application that classifies health symptoms in Bengali language using multimodal machine learning.
-The app supports both text and voice input, automatically transcribes speech using Whisper ASR, and converts regional Bengali dialects to standard Bengali using Google's Gemini AI.
+The app supports both text and voice input, automatically transcribes speech using Whisper ASR, and converts regional Bengali dialects to standard Bengali using Google's Gemini API.

 Features
 Multimodal Input: Accepts both text and audio input for symptom description